N-E-H-A-S-O-O-D/Code_Samples/README.md

 3. Next, the main function calculates the electricity consumption of the user based on the size of the apartment and residents.
 Finally, the main function determines and prints the cheapest and the most eco-friendly contracts for the user estimated and the calculated consumption.

 c)The program **wind_turbine.py** reads the wind speeds from the file (wind_data_1.txt), calculates the hourly power of the wind turbine, the amount of the generated electrical energy, and the capacity factor.

+d) The programs in rent-apartment.py and rent_house.py calculate rental incomes, compares rental incomes of 2 apartments, calculate return on equity, and check the price level of user-inputted apartments.